-The requirements of standard of proof and corroboration apply only to the Crown case.
+The requirements of proof beyond reasonable doubt and corroboration apply only to the Crown case.
 They do not apply to the defence.

-Accused persons are not required to prove their innocence.
+Accused persons do not have to prove their innocence.
 They are presumed to be innocent.
-They are not required to give evidence or call witnesses and if they choose not to do so, nothing can be taken from that.
+They do not haveto give evidence or call witnesses and if they choose not to do so, nothing can be taken from that.